coyotespike/voyager-dev/README.md

 # Usage

+To install this repository as a global Python CLI tool, run `pip install -e .`

-You should also put your OpenAI key in your .bashrc or .zshrc file, like this:
+You should also put your OpenAI and Google Search API keys in your .bashrc or .zshrc file, like this:

 ```
 export OPENAI_API_KEY=yourkeyhere
+export GOOGLE_API_KEY=yourkeyhere
+export GOOGLE_CSE_ID=yourkeyhere
 ```

+After that you can simply type `voyager_dev` anywhere on the command line.

 # Development Roadmap